 Sustainability has become a huge concern for consumers today.
 Nearly half of consumers think that it’s important to consume food and beverage that are made with “clean label ingredients” according to Datassential.

 As millennials become the biggest consumer group today, they will continue to influence the industry into building brands that stand for something and offer up authentic experiences.
 Driving sustainable practices of food production, and consumption are going to be big factors influencing consumer choice in the near future.
 Technology is going to play a big part in making this process easier and more efficient.
 Whether it is through smarter sourcing, more efficient production processes, and reduction of food wastage, better data and automation are only going to make restaurants more sustainable.

 Well, personalisation is your answer, especially the kind that’s powered by Artificial Intelligence.
 I’ve already talked at length about the impact personalisation can have on consumers and businesses alike.
 Here, I would like to talk about, how you can effectively personalise your engagement campaigns and actually see the results it can bring.

-I’ll be sharing the learning from two brands who’ve used Capillary Campaign Personalisation Engine to achieve 2X greater hit rates when compared to campaigns that were based on rules and analytics done by the brand’s analysts.
+I’ll be sharing the learning from two brands who’ve used Capillary Engage+ to achieve 2X greater hit rates when compared to campaigns that were based on rules and analytics done by the brand’s analysts.
 Let’s see how these brands engaged their consumers in 1:1 personalised ways.

 Give them relevant recommendations

-With the Capillary Campaign Personalisation Engine, the two retail brands were able to offer up relevant product recommendations based on the customer understanding gathered from the data they had on their consumers.
+With Capillary Engage+, the two retail brands were able to offer up relevant product recommendations based on the customer understanding gathered from the data they had on their consumers.
 As, consumers were targeted with products they were most likely to buy next, it helped the retailers convert these consumers easily.